dotkom/notifier/README.md

 - All pages in the extension are live, they keep themselves updated
 - Can be used as an infoscreen (full HD vertical screen) for continous use

-Additional features for affiliations who have OmegaV NotiPier
+Additional features for affiliations who have OmegaV NotiPi

 - Displays office status: Open, closed, meeting, free waffles
 - Displays todays meetings and current servant at the office